 Early pancreatic cancer usually does not cause symptoms and is therefore known as the "silent" disease.
 As the tumor gets larger, the patient may have one or more of the following:

-In addition to taking a complete history and performing a physical examination, the doctor may perform certain endoscopic and radiologic tests such as a CT scan or ultrasound.
+In addition to taking a complete history and performing a physical examination, the doctor may perform certain endoscopic and radiologic tests such as a CT scan, MRI or ultrasound.
 Endoscopic ultrasound may also be performed.
 This test may help in finding small tumors that may be less than 2-3 cms (one inch).
 A biopsy of an abnormal area of the pancreas may be performed in certain cases by inserting a needle into the pancreas under ultrasonic guidance.